A Framework for Inclusive Teaching

 - Instructor: Build your self-knowledge.
 Understand your own social identities.

-- Students: Know who your students are, and about their lived experiences and backgrounds.
+- Students: Know who your students are and their lived experiences and backgrounds.
 Use that knowledge intentionally to enrich the learning experience for all students.

 - Course Content: The what of teaching.
 Intentionally consider whose voices and scholarship we privilege in our disciplines.